 DynaROM, or Dynamic Range of Motion, is the latest in FDA cleared, Class II Diagnostic Equipment.
 It effectively and objectively measures the impact of soft tissue injury by documenting pain in motion.

-This powerful tool simultaneously measures range of motion and muscle guarding - a critical measure of a patent's level of pain.
-Using attached electrodes, the patient moves through various motions, which are graphed over a short period of time.
+This powerful tool simultaneously measures range of motion and muscle guarding - a critical measure of a patient's level of pain.
+Using attached electrodes, the patient moves through various motions.
+These motions are graphed over a short period of time.
 By moving the patient, you effectively elicit measurable pain responses and guarding when soft tissue injury is present.
 It's the only functional test of its kind.

 How do you read the test results?

 DynaROM has revolutionized the entire process of quantifying soft tissue injury by keeping adjusters, doctors and juries focused on the quality of data.
-Insurers have seen the impact on juries, increasing the probability they settle cases in a manner best for the patient.
+Insurers have seen the impact this data has on juries, increasing the probability they settle cases in a manner best for the patient.